Frequently Asked Questions about EMDR at Alli Center in Iowa

 What does a typical course of trauma therapy look like with you?

 Each of our therapists works a little differently (just like our clients!), but there are some general similarities that we share.
 The first phase of any treatment approach is assessment.
 That’s where we get to know you, and you get to know us.
 Therapy is always relational, and so we take this part seriously because it’s the foundation for everything we do together.
 Assessment is ongoing throughout our work together, but once we have a good idea of where we want to start, we work collaboratively to create a treatment plan.
 This is what guides our efforts, while still being flexible enough for us to respond to whatever comes up.
 Next, we help develop resources or foundational skills that will serve you in your day-to-day life.
 When you’re ready, we will begin accessing traumatically held material to start the process of unburdening.
-This is typically the longest phase of treatment, and one that we only begin with great care and thoughtful consideration.
-Finally, we re-assess, tracking the changes and progress you’ve made, perhaps choosing new targets for our treatment plan, or planning for discharge as appropriate.
+This is typically the longest phase of treatment, and one that we only begin with great care and consideration.
+Finally, we re-assess, tracking the changes and progress you’ve made, perhaps choosing new targets for our treatment plan, or planning for discharge when appropriate.

 Do you offer stabilization, grounding, and coping skills before processing trauma memories?

-Yes, we think it’s essential to begin with stabilization before beginning to work directly with traumatically held material.
+We think it’s essential to begin with stabilization before beginning to work directly with traumatically held material.
 Our therapists individualize the skills and resources we teach to meet each client where they are.
-However, there are some common ones that we use frequently, such as creating a container, a peaceful image, and a supportive figure that can each help give you a concrete way to visualize having more control over your mood and experience.
-Additionally, we often use somatic interventions, deep breathing, tapping, and sensory grounding strategies to ensure our clients have the tools they need before we begin processing trauma.
+However, there are some common ones that we use frequently, such as creating a container, a peaceful image, and a supportive figure that can help give you a concrete way to visualize having more control over your mood and experience.
+Additionally, we often use somatic interventions, deep breathing, tapping, and sensory grounding strategies to ensure our clients have the tools they need before we begin processing any trauma.

 How do you assess whether someone is ready for trauma processing?